Dealing with so many unexpected stressors that we’ve never experienced before can have a huge impact on every aspect of our health.

 This can be done by keeping your mind busy with fun projects, meditation, journaling, reading, doing an indoor workout or yoga class, taking a relaxing bubble bath, baking, or anything that brings you joy and lowers stress levels.

 As a nation so full of heart, Americans all around the country have been coming together and connecting in so many different ways recently.
-With all of the negative, fearful, and false ideas circulating in the news and on social media regarding COVID-19, we wanted to take the opportunity to spread a bit of positivity during this challenging and uncertain week.
+With all of the negative, fearful, and false ideas circulating in the news and on social media regarding the pandemic, we wanted to take the opportunity to spread a bit of positivity during this challenging and uncertain week.

 Neighbors on a block in St. Paul, Minn. have been responsibly practicing their right to stay healthy and connected with one another.
 Standing in chalked circles about 10 feet apart, the residents of Mac Groveland have been gathering each evening for daily calisthenics.